hoangsonww/DocuThinker-AI-App/README.md

 - **Document Deletion**: Delete individual documents or all documents associated with your account.
 - **Mobile App Integration**: React Native mobile app for on-the-go document management.
 - **Dark Mode Support**: Toggle between light and dark themes.
-- **How To Use Guide**: Detailed instructions on how to use the app effectively.
 - **API Documentation**: Swagger documentation for all API endpoints.
 - **Authentication Middleware**: Secure routes with Firebase authentication middleware.
 - **Containerization**: Dockerized the app for easy deployment and scaling.